This tutorial explains how to adjust fill and outline parameters of Font Engine text.

 24. Save as default - Outline parameters

-7 - The "Fill exterior" option allows to create empty characters surrounded with fill (Picture No. 25).
-Adjustable border of exterior fill is measured in tenth of millimeters.
-Fill is outlined with selected outline (Picture No. 26, Picture No. 27).
+7 - The "Fill exterior" option allows you to create empty characters surrounded with fill (Picture No. 25).
+The adjustable border of the exterior fill is measured in tenths of millimeters.
+The fill is outlined with the selected outline (Picture No. 26, Picture No. 27).

 25. Fill exterior